avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Abstract

-Define a reference interface for a minimal Validator Manager Solidity smart contract to be deployed on any Avalanche EVM chain.
+Define a standard interface for a minimal Validator Manager Solidity smart contract to be deployed on any Avalanche EVM chain.

 This ACP relies on concepts introduced in [ACP-77 (Reinventing Subnets)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets).
 It depends on it to be marked as `Implementable`.